Soundproofing a concrete floor

-Acoustic membranes are normally rolls or sheets of acoustic matting that are bonded to the sub-floor.
-This type of solution range in thickness from as little as 3mm up to 9mm.
+Acoustic membranes are normally rolls or sheets of acoustic matting bonded to the sub-floor, this type of solution ranges in thickness from as little as 3mm to 9mm.
 Thicker Soundproof underlays are available, but they often incorporate airborne noise reduction.
 A floor constructed from concrete would not usually require additional insulation to reduce airborne noise.

 Soundproof a concrete floor with a floating floor

 Floating floors consist of membranes bonded to the back of interlocking flooring.
 Use the Concretedeck overlay boards to stop impact sound before it transmits into the concrete floor.
 Install this type of floor without fixing directly to the concrete sub-floor to avoid sound transfer.
 Concretedeck boards are suitable for new build, conversion and refurbishments and will meet Building Regulation requirements.
 Reduce impact sound transmission through concrete floors, this system does not need the additional protection of a moisture barrier (VCL) vapour control layer because the Isopoli will not absorb the moisture from a virgin screed.

 Reduce flanking sound through concrete flooring by isolating the walls

 Most buildings constructed using concrete flooring normally have steel and concrete support structures.
 This type of construction can cause sound to transfer if there is a direct connection between the floor and walls surfaces.
 It is important to isolate the flooring from the walls to reduce the possibility of flanking sound.

-The type of flanking sound transfer associated with concrete building is sound travelling across the floor and into a wall, the sound can then transfer into other parts of the building.
+The flanking sound transfer associated with the concrete building travels across the floor and into a wall.
+The sound can then transfer into other parts of the building.
 The best way of reducing flanking sound is to isolate the flooring from the walls.
-Ensure the flooring does not come into direct contact with the wall that forms the perimeter of the room.
-Using an isolation tape around the perimeter of the room will reduce the possibility of impact sound transferring into the wall.
+Ensure the flooring does not come into direct contact with the wall that forms the room’s perimeter.
+Using isolation tape around the room’s perimeter will reduce the possibility of impact sound transferring into the wall.

 Noisestop Systems range of floor soundproofing solutions